Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Quantum curves

 \begin{proposition} Let $\mathcal{S} = (\Sigma, x , y, B)$ be a regular transalgebraic spectral curve.
 Then $\mathcal{S}$ is admissible if and only if $M_1$ is a polynomial in $xy$. \end{proposition} \begin{proof} We first prove necessity.
 Let $z=xy$ be an affine coordinate. $M_1$ is meromorphic and we are in genus zero so it is rational.
 If it were not polynomial, then it would have a pole at some point $z = p \neq \infty$.
 As $x$ will then have an essential singularity at this point, and $xy=M_2$ does not have a pole at this point, the curve may not be admissible by definition \ref{d:tadmis}.

 Now we prove sufficiency.
 In light of the argument for necessity, it is clear that the curve will satisfy definition \ref{d:tadmis} at all essential singularities of $x$ so we must only concern ourselves with the finite ramification points where admissibility is defined in definition \ref{d:AlgSCAdm}.
 Again letting $z=xy$ be an affine coordinate, we see $\omega_{0,1}(z)=z \, d \log (x(z))$.
-Let $a\in R_0\setminus\{z=0\}$ be a ramification point and examine two cases: when $x(a) \in \{0,\infty\}$, or when $x(a) \in \mathbb{C}^{\times}$.
-In the first case we have that $s_a=1$ and in the second case we have that $s_a=r_a$.
-In either case admissibility holds.
-In the circumstance that $z=0$ is a ramification point we again examine the two cases $x(0) \in \{0,\infty\}$ and $x(0) \in \mathbb{C}^{\times}$.
-In the first case nothing changes and $s_a=1$, but in the second case we now have that $s_a=r_a+1$ rather than $r_a$.
-In all cases admissibility holds. \end{proof}
+Let $a\in R_0$ be a ramification point and examine two cases: when $x(a) \in \{0,\infty\}$, or when $x(a) \in \mathbb{C}^{\times}$.
+In the first case we have that $s_a=1$ and in the second case we have that $s_a=r_a$+1.
+In either case admissibility holds. \end{proof}

 Given a compact transalgebraic admissible regular spectral curve $\mathcal{S}$, the strategy to construct its quantum curve is then clear.
 It proceeds in two steps: \begin{enumerate} \item For all $N$, we construct the wave function $\psi_N$ from the correlators $\omega_{g,n}^N$ obtained via the usual topological recursion on $\mathcal{S}_N$.
 From \cite{BE17}, we can construct an associated quantum curve $\hat{P}_N$ such that